 1. Email Drafting and Follow-Ups

-Email remains one of the biggest time sinks for small business owners.
+Email remains one of the biggest time sinks for small business owners and small teams.

 2. Appointment Scheduling and Reminders

-Scheduling involves more than booking a time.
-It includes confirmations, reschedules, reminders, and no-show prevention.
+Scheduling involves more than putting a time on the calendar.
+It often includes confirmations, reschedules, reminders, no-show prevention, and follow-up when someone does not respond.

 3. Estimates, Proposals, and Reports